ernsheong/jonlinblog.com/source/blog/2014-07-28-regimented-christianity.markdown

 So much time is spent in Christian activities that we spend little time elsewhere mixing around with others, doing fun and trivial things.
 Salt loses its flavor.

 And where is grace?
-If our lives are so organized around a certain schedule that there is little room or time to sin, are we trusting in God's grace or are we trusting more in our abilities to build walls around ourselves that keep us artificially right with God?
+If our lives are closely organized around a certain schedule that there is little room or time to sin, are we trusting in God's grace or are we trusting more in our ability to build walls around ourselves that keep us artificially right with God?

 Perhaps regimented Christianity is a bootcamp that some may choose to subject themselves in the short term, with certain benefits.
 For those who are less disciplined with their time, such a regiment may be a blessing.